 Language: English

-We’ll delve into the challenges and opportunities of sourcing sustainable and environmentally friendly products and services in the Arctic region.
+We will delve into the challenges and opportunities of sourcing sustainable and environmentally friendly products and services in the Arctic region.
 Are they cheaper?
 Are they effective?
 Are they available?

-We’re thrilled to welcome guests from:
+We’re thrilled to welcome the following speakers:

-- The Supplier Development Program (LUP)
+- Sigurd Glomstad – Innovation advisor for Northern Norway at The Supplier Development Program (LUP)

 Together, we’ll uncover how green procurement can promote the creation of better, more sustainable products and services for generations to come.

-08.00-09.00: Navigating Uncertainty: How Security Policy Impacts the Blue Economy in the High North (by invitation)
+Navigating Uncertainty: How Security Policy Impacts the Blue Economy in the High North (by invitation)

-Radisson Blu (Møterom 4)
+Radisson Blu (Meeting room 4)

 Organized by: The Centre for the Ocean and the Arctic, www.havarktis.no